giftos1/programming-guide/Common-Problems-(Assignment-2-Feedback).md

 Doesn't show all book details.

 # Error Handling
-try/except not used for year checking, so crashes when you enter a non-number year.
+try/except not used for number of pages checking, so crashes when you enter a non-number number of pages.
-Allows negative years.
+Allows negative or 0 number of pages.
 Doesn't check for valid category.
 Error messages (order) don't match requirements.